 Before annotating all the data, we first test the agreement between MTurk workers and the expert annotations.
-MTurkers also completed the 88 videos that the experts have annotated.
-The annotations of all subcategories between experts and MTurkers reached a substantial agreement, with kappa scores ranging from 0.67 to 0.80 (Table 3).
-At the end, the annotation was completed by 47 MTurk participants with an average completion time of 8.9 minutes.
-Each accepted task was paid at the rate of USD \$1.50.
-MTurkers report 167 videos with problems (99 unavailable, 28 age-restricted, and 40 non-English).
-After removing the 167 videos, 2663 videos are used for final data analysis.
-These videos have an average of 225,143.69 views (SD = 654717.5) and 5180.89 likes (SD = 9554.74).
+MTurkers also complete the 88 videos that the experts have annotated.
+The annotations of all subcategories between experts and MTurkers reach a substantial agreement, with kappa scores ranging from 0.67 to 0.80 (Table 3).
+At the end, the annotation is completed by 47 MTurk